bmc/scalasti/index.md

 following line in your project file (i.e., the Scala file in your `project/build/` directory):

-    val scalasti = "org.clapper" %% "scalasti" % "0.5.5"
+    val scalasti = "org.clapper" %% "scalasti" % "0.5.6"

-#### 0.10.x
+#### 0.11.x

-If you're using [SBT][] 0.10.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
-If you're using an SBT 0.10.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.
+If you're using [SBT][] 0.11.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT 0.11.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

-    libraryDependencies += "org.clapper" %% "scalasti"" % "0.5.5"
+    libraryDependencies += "org.clapper" %% "scalasti"" % "0.5.6"

+Scalasti is also registered with [Doug Tangren][]'s excellent [ls.implicit.ly][] catalog.
+If you use the `ls` SBT plugin, you can install Scalasti with

+    sbt> ls-install scalasti

 # Building from Source